Last updated on October 30, 2023

 Rigatoni is a type of pasta that goes well with many different sauces, especially if they are thick, such as the rigatoni dough.

-It tastes great with tomato sauce, with Arrabbiata and with Bolognese sauce: these sauces go into the cavities of the rigatoni, with which they mix perfectly.
+It tastes great with simple tomato sauce, with Arrabbiata and with Bolognese sauce: these sauces go into the cavities of the rigatoni, with which they mix perfectly.

 Thanks to these properties, rigatoni is also widely used as baked pasta.